oracle/truffleruby/doc/user/compatibility.md

 - `RUBY_ENGINE` is `'truffleruby'`
 - `RUBY_VERSION` is the compatible MRI version
-- `RUBY_REVISION` is the compatible MRI version revision
+- `RUBY_REVISION` is the full `git` commit hash used to build TruffleRuby (similar to MRI 2.7+)
+- `RUBY_RELEASE_DATE` is the `git` commit date
 - `RUBY_PATCHLEVEL` is always zero
-- `RUBY_RELEASE_DATE` is the Git commit date
 - `RUBY_ENGINE_VERSION` is the GraalVM version, or `0.0-` and the Git commit hash if your build is not part of a GraalVM release.

-Additionally, TruffleRuby defines:

-- `TruffleRuby.revision` which is the Git commit hash

-In the C API, a preprocessor macro `TRUFFLERUBY` is defined.
+In the C API, the preprocessor macro `TRUFFLERUBY` is defined, which can be checked with `#ifdef TRUFFLERUBY`.

 ## Features Entirely Missing

 #### Continuations and `callcc`

+Continuations are obsolete in MRI, and Fibers are recommended instead.
-Continuations and `callcc` are unlikely to ever be implemented in TruffleRuby, as their semantics fundamentally do not match the technology that is used.
+Continuations and `callcc` are unlikely to ever be implemented in TruffleRuby, as their semantics fundamentally do not match the JVM architecture.

 #### Fork